 She pushed through a door with a large phoenix burned into the wood.
 They followed her down a brief hall and into another, smaller Common Room.
 "I trust you can both live alongside one another without there being any problems?" she asked, looking solely at the blond wizard before her.

 He shrugged and gave her a defensive look.
 "I'm just trying not to go to Azkaban."

 There was a commotion in the main Common Room and they followed the sound of excited voices.
-"It over looks the Quidditch pitch!"
+"It overlooks the Quidditch pitch!"
 Blaise said excitedly.

 Draco rushed over to the window to join the other men as Hermione looked at Luna and rolled her eyes.
 Men.
-The eighth years had been banned from joining the Quidditch teams, as part of the unifying of their new House.
+The eighth-years had been banned from joining the Quidditch teams as part of the unifying of their new House.
 They were too old and had an unfair advantage over the younger students.
 But apparently being able to watch Quidditch practice from their window as they studied pacified them all.

 "If you all would, head down to your respective assigned restoration areas and begin formulating a plan with your partners.
-You all may leave at four o'clock by using the floo network in this fireplace.
-This will be your entry and exit portal until September 1st.
+You may leave at four o'clock by using the floo network in this fireplace.
+This will be your entry and exit point until September 1st.
 At which time, you will all be expected to ride the train as a collective unit.
 I hope that this is suitable to all of you.
-We really are pleased that you all decided to return once again," McGonagall gave them all a strict smile and lead them down the stairs.
+We really are pleased that you all decided to return once again," McGonagall gave them all a strict smile and lead them back down the stairs.